-A high-level assessment was undertaken to identify the most significant developments in the external and internal environment that are likely to influence or impact the NCR over the next few years.
-The emergence of the Covid-19 pandemic and the dedaration of the National state of disaster are impacting the NCR and the implementation of its mandate.
+A high-level assessment was undertaken to identify the most significant developments in the external and internal environment that are likely to influence or impact the NCR over the next year.
 First, a brief synopsis of the state of the South African credit market is provided.
 An analysis of the internal and external factors impacting on the NCR is then provided.

-6.1.
+1.1.
 State of the credit market

-The total value of new credit extended to South African consumers as at the end of December 2019 was R145.38 billion.
-This represents an increase of R725.24 million (0.50%) when compared to the R144.67 billion extended a year ago (December 2018).
+The total value of new credit extended to South African consumers as at the end of September 2019 was R143.00 billion.
+This represents an increase of R9.37 billion (7.01%) when compared to the R133.64 billion extended a year ago (September 2018).

-Mortgages share of new credit granted increased from 29.03% in December 2018 to 30.08% in December 2019.
-Secured credit, which is dominated by vehicle finance increased by R779.38 million (1.72%) year-on-year and by R2.86 billion (6.59%) quarter-on-quarter.
-Secured credit is currently the largest credit extended per quarter with a 31.77% share of the total credit granted.
+Mortgages share of new credit granted increased from 29.78% in September 2018 to 30.18% in September 2019.
+Secured credit, which is dominated by vehicle finance increased by R1.34 billion (3.20%) year-on-year and by R2.13 billion (5.17%) quarter-onquarter.
+Secured credit is currently the largest credit extended per quarter since 2009 quarter two (2009Q2) with a 30.30% share of the total credit granted.